Wild Women Don't Have the Blues

 "A must for libraries, high schools, colleges and just about everybody else."

-"Shows how America changed after WWI when a wave of black immigrants left the South searching fro work...Plenty of sparkle and wit."
+"Shows how America changed after WWI when a wave of Black immigrants left the South searching for work...Plenty of sparkle and wit."

 "History at its very best."